-The application period for scholarship holders and self-funded students for the 2021/22 intake is open until 1.
-March 2021.
+The application period for scholarship holders and self-funded students for the 2022/23 intake will start on November 1, 2021.

-Application form: the EMJMD-EMLex application form can be found here.
+Application form: the EMJMD-EMLex application form can be found here by November 2021.

 A sample of the student agreement for the study period 2021-23 can be found here.

 Information on data protection and the EACEA privacy statement can be found here.

 - Information for students

 - Erasmus Mundus EMLex programme

 1. Information for students

 The Erasmus Mundus EMLex offers an excellent international programme of study which is globally unique and highly attractive due to various activities.
 During the two-year programme, students will spend the second semester together with all other students at one university, which changes every year.
 On request, it is possible to study at a third university of the EMLex consortium in the third semester.
 In the 1st and 4th semester studies take place at the so-called home university.
 Erasmus Mundus applicants have the opportunity to name their preferred choices for their home university; the selection committee distributes the applicants equally to the partner universities.